pcthuoc/keyloger_but/README.md

 # keyloger

-Keylogger is 100% invisible keylogger not only for users.
-Keylogger Monitors all keystokes, Mouse clicks.
-It has a seperate process which continues capture system screenshot and send to ftp server in given time.
+Keylogger has a seperate process which continues capture system screenshot and send to ftp server in given time.

 Keylogger designed in visual C++ and it is run in the background in stealth mode(Hidden Window).
 ### FEATURES OF BLACKCAT KEYLOGGER